If you don't want to hear about numbers, algebraic equations or geometry, rest assured - maths is so much more interesting than that.

 Maths games are usually based on logic and deductive reasoning.
 Easy Sudoku puzzles can be used from a young age to help children get to grips with logical patterns.

-By using mathematical games to teach children about trial and error and how to overcome any obstacles they face, we are setting them up to succeed not only in their academic career but in later life.
+By using mathematical games to teach students about trial and error and how to overcome any obstacles they face, we are setting them up to succeed not only in their academic career but in later life.

-Discover the best maths tutor Perth.
+Find a maths tutor Perth.

 Learning through play also has other advantages to proving that maths is fun including teaching children about following rules, respecting others and succeeding without cheating!